Cheyenne Sloan is our featured Bachelor's Degree student of the month

-Our featured student for November 2018 is a 4-year student: Cheyenne Sloan.
+Our featured student for November 2018 is a Bachelor's Degree student: Cheyenne Sloan.
 She is from Oxford, Michigan and proudly serves as the president of our Student Horticulture Association.
 We asked Cheyenne a few questions about herself.

 Why did you choose horticulture as your major/degree?

 I chose horticulture because I liked how applied the program is, I love apples, and I want to become an extension educator.

 What has been the best experience in your major so far?

 That would be a toss-up between all of the cool research I’ve been a part of and Student Horticulture Association.

 I’ve worked in several different labs in the department and they have given me invaluable experience and tons of networking opportunities.
 I’ve met researchers from all over the world and have gotten to work with some of the brightest minds in horticulture.
 Plus, in my current lab I get to eat apples all the time!

 This year I’m the president of Student Horticulture Association and I’ve been a member for the entirety of my time here at MSU.
 I love this organization because we get hands on horticulture experience, compete in the national collegiate landscaping competition, and I have made so many amazing friends through it.
 Plus, I get to share my enthusiasm with other plant-loving people!

 What is the best selling point about your major that you would like others to know?